 Sunsets are beautiful here when the evenings cool down.
 Now that the backyard is done, I plan on enjoying more of them!

 Our dining area is perfect for a sunset dinner on the water.
 I made this set of DIY Solar hanging Lanterns from inexpensive solar path lights.
 They’re so pretty at night!
+I also Refinished my Teak Furniture and it looks like new.

 One of the things I love about my new backyard makeover is that when the sun goes down, we’ll still be able to enjoy my new space!